sp6hfe/e-CzasPL/README.md

 ## Authors and contributors

-* Wojciech SP5WWP - GRC + initial implementation of the data decoder in C
 * Grzegorz SP6HFE - Initial implementation of the C++ decoder
+* Wojciech SP5WWP - GRC + initial implementation of the data decoder in C (see submodule)